Table of Contents

-If you are a foreigner, but you reside in Colombia and you have a Cédula de Extranjería, you must keep in mind that under Law 100, and the Decree 064, you are legally responsible for contributing to social security in Colombia through the contributory system.
+If you are a foreigner but reside in Colombia and have a Cédula de Extranjería, you must remember that under Law 100 and Decree 064, you are legally responsible for contributing to social security in Colombia through the contributory system.

 This regime covers all employees, independent workers, and pensioners.
 The family group that depends economically on the holder may also be included as beneficiaries.

-Regarding independent workers, are included income associated with activities such as:
+Regarding independent workers, this includes income obtained from activities such as:

 - Rentals